GSG 9: Basic training and specialisation

-The subsequent 4.5-month training period includes both basic and specialized training.

-During the basic training section, candidates undergo vigorous preparation for their tasks as operators in GSG 9.
-The training includes marksmanship, tactical courses, close-quarter combat, land navigation, climbing, rappelling, and medical training.
-The basic training concludes with a final week of rigorous testing, where candidates must demonstrate their skills under enormous stress.
+The subsequent 10-month training period includes both basic and specialized training.
+The basic phase lasts approximately four months and prepares candidates for their duties as GSG 9 operators.
+It includes marksmanship, tactical courses, close‑quarter combat, land navigation, climbing, rappelling, and medical training.
+This is followed by a "hardship week," during which candidates are tested under extreme physical and mental stress.

-On successful completion of all training stages, the candidate is awarded the GSG 9 badge and assigned to one of the operational units as a "Special Operations Officer".
+The specialized training phase corresponds to the candidate’s planned tactical assignment within the unit and concludes with a final career‑qualification examination.
+Upon successful completion of all training stages, candidates are awarded the GSG 9 qualification badge and assigned to one of the operational units as a "Special Operations Officer."

-Upon successful completion of basic training, candidates undergo various additional qualifications tailored to their specializations for special operational situations.
-These may include parachuting, maritime operations, advanced marksmanship, advanced medical skills, surveillance (police investigation), operational diving, diving and skydiving in military freefall (training and further education take place at the Airborne and Air Transport School), or EOD (Explosive Ordnance Disposal) techniques.
+In addition to the formal training pipeline, operators receive further qualifications tailored to their intended operational roles.
+These may include parachuting, maritime operations, advanced marksmanship, advanced medical skills, surveillance (police investigation), operational diving, military freefall parachuting (conducted at the Airborne and Air Transport School), or explosive ordnance disposal (EOD) techniques.

 Individual GSG 9 officers have also participated in training courses conducted by the German Army's Special Operations Forces Command (KSK).
-These courses, held between 2007 and 2012, included specialized training in parachuting and demolition.
+These courses, held between 2007 and 2012, included specialized training in parachuting as well as breaching and demolition.

 Further training often involves cooperation with other allied counter-terrorism units, such as Israel's Yamam, France’s Groupe d'intervention de la Gendarmerie nationale (GIGN) or National Gendarmerie Intervention Group, and the Federal Bureau of Investigation's Hostage Rescue Team from the United States.

+Equipment

+The GSG 9 are equipped with the following: